utkarsh-1602/interview-approaches/mern-project-collection/charts-using-jsonData/README.md

 - This project includes a Chart components for rendering Various Charts using the `react-chartjs-2` library.
 - **Resources :** https://react-chartjs-2.js.org/

-### Note : This Project is Using sample data added Manually to visualize the chart
+### Note : This Project is Using JSON Data to visualize the chart

 ### Installation